dherkime/catRegistration/README.md

 3. Create a database named 'cat-registration' by firing up the mongo CLI: `mongo`
 4. And typing `use cat-registration`
 5. Clone the repo `git clone https://github.com/dherkime/catRegistration.git`
-6. Run `npm install` in the cloned repo directory.
+6. Run `npm install` in the cloned repo directory

 ## Fire up the app

-1. Run `node web.js`.
+1. Run `node web.js`
-2. Open a browser to `http://localhost:8888`.
+2. Open a browser to `http://localhost:8888`